knative/eventing/docs/registry/README.md

     ```

     Two things to notice:
-    - We generate the names by stripping invalid characters from the original type (e.g., `_`)
+    - We generate the names by stripping invalid characters from the original type (e.g., `_`).
+By generating names we aim to
+    avoid naming collisions.
+This is a **separate discussion** on whether we should generate them when code (in this case,
+    the GitHubSource controller) creates the EventTypes or not.

     - We add the prefix `dev.knative.source.github.` to `spec.type`.
 This is a **separate discussion** on whether we should
     change the (GitHub) web hook types or not.